Brian Wecht

-Brian Alexander Wecht, also known by his character name Ninja Brian, is an American musician, Internet personality and theoretical physicist.
+Brian Alexander Wecht, also known by his character name Ninja Brian, is an American musician, Internet personality, podcaster, and theoretical physicist.
 He is best known as a member of comedy musical duo Ninja Sex Party and video game-based comedy music trio Starbomb.
-He has also been a past member of the affiliated Let's Play webseries Game Grumps, all three alongside Dan Avidan.
+He has also appeared on the Let's Play webseries Game Grumps, all three alongside Dan Avidan.

 Wecht originally worked as a theoretical physicist, and notably held research positions at Harvard University, the Massachusetts Institute of Technology, the Institute for Advanced Study, the University of Michigan, and the Queen Mary University of London.
 Specialized in particle physics, his work included research on string theory, supersymmetry, and quantum field theory.
 He retired in 2015, choosing to join Game Grumps while focusing on his musical career.
 He is also the co-creator of The Story Collider, a science-based story telling podcast recorded in front of a live audience.

 In Ninja Sex Party, Wecht plays the character of "Ninja Brian", a non-verbal, homicidal masked ninja, in both live shows and music videos.
 He performed all instruments on early Ninja Sex Party albums, until TWRP started acting as their backing band in 2015.
 Wecht also co-hosts the podcast Leighton Night with Brian Wecht and portrays Ninja Brian on his live comedy show titled Ninja Brian's All-Star Variety Luau Spectacular.